angular-ex/ngx-condition-builder/README.md

 ## Structural Directives

 Use these directives to replace different parts of query builder with custom components.
-See [example](#customizing-with-angular-material), or [demo](https://zebzhao.github.io/Angular-QueryBuilder/demo/) to see how it's done.
+See [example](#customizing-with-angular-material).

 #### `queryInput`